The Speedinvest Network Effects Marketplace Scorecard: How to evaluate marketplace businesses

-Often, user engagement is a superior indicator of success than financial traction for early stage marketplace companies.
+Often, user engagement is a superior indicator of success than financial traction for early-stage marketplace companies.
 There are several ways to measure user engagement.
 Tracking purchasing frequency is one of them, but a KPI like the number of repeat purchases is just of limited value.
-What qualifies as a high or low number, is totally depended on the business model.
+What qualifies as a high or low number totally depends on the business model.

 We have therefore decided to measure engagement by looking at the share of wallet.
 Let’s take a marketplace for catering services as an example.
 Here, we would look at how much of the catering order volume of the customer is funneled through the platform after the first transaction.
 We give a max score of 4 points if more than 80% of the customer’s order volume is captured by the platform after becoming a customer.